xmtp/xmtp-dot-org/docs/concepts/content-types.md

 :::caution

-Your custom content type WILL NOT automatically be supported by other apps and will display fallback text in them instead.
+Be aware that your custom content type may not be automatically recognized or supported by other applications, which could result in it being overlooked or only its fallback text being displayed.

 :::